SmartableAI/election/_news/2021-05-19-kamala-harris-keeps-list-of-reporters-who-dont-understand-her-report.md

         width: 1200
         height: 800
         isCached: true
-  - title: "VP Kamala Harris cheers Ella Emhoff on Parsons graduation"
+  - title: "VP Kamala Harris cheers Ella Emhoff on her college graduation"
     excerpt: "I am so proud of you,” the veep posted over a snap of her with her stepdaughter.
 “Keep dreaming with ambition and there is nothing you cannot achieve.”"
     publishedDateTime: 2021-05-15T23:55:00Z
     webUrl: "https://nypost.com/2021/05/15/vp-kamala-harris-cheers-ella-emhoff-on-her-college-graduation/"